xoxohorses/react-typescript-express-postgres-template/README.md

 **package.json**

 There is one root `package.json` with shared dependencies and one `package.json` per service (client, server) with service specific dependencies.
 By specifying [`"workspaces"`](https://docs.npmjs.com/cli/v8/using-npm/workspaces) in the root `package.json`, we simplify the workflow for managing and installing dependencies in a monorepo.
 Just run `npm i` once!

+**docker-compose.yml**

+DO NOT commit the env variables in your docker-compose.yml to GitHub.
+Instead, store it in a `.env` file and manually deploy it to your server, or use the secret manager in your cloud provider.
+They currently live there as a starting point.